 Their guests always have something interesting to say, and a new guest every episode makes sure you’ll never get bored!

-Currently there are 25 episodes at time of writing, so there’s plenty to listen to.
+Currently, there are 25 episodes at the time of writing, so there’s plenty to listen to.

 Advertising themselves as the “collective insight of the gaming industry”, Industry Broadcast is all about the game industry and the facets of design.